Benchmarking Time Series Foundation Models for Short-Term Household Electricity Load Forecasting: Introduction

 Various studies have compared univariate low-voltage, household, or residential electricity short-term load forecasting (STLF) approaches \cite{Hertel.2023, Mathumitha.2024, Vanting.2021}, providing evidence that univariate deep learning approaches based on the Transformer architecture \cite{Vaswani.2017} outperform other univariate approaches \cite{Hertel.2023, Upadhyay.2023}.
 While Trained-from-Scratch (TFS) Transformers models deliver accurate and fast forecasts, it is necessary to train them from scratch for every specific domain or task (e.g., type of household or geography) and retrain them in regular intervals (e.g., every season).

-The recent development of time series foundation models like Chronos \cite{Ansari.2024}, TimesFM \cite{Das2024} and Lag Llama \cite{Rasul.2024}, which are (pre-)trained on large and diverse time series datasets, offers the possibility to depart from the traditional method of training one model per task and iteratively retraining it.
-Out-of-the-box, without further domain adaptation or fine-tuning \cite{ruder2019neural}, these models can accurately predict univariate time series from historical data \cite{Liang.2024}.
+The recent development of time series foundation models (TSFM), which are (pre-)trained on large and diverse time series datasets, offers the possibility to depart from the traditional method of training one model per task and iteratively retraining it.
+Out-of-the-box, without further domain adaptation or fine-tuning \cite{ruder2019neural}, these models can accurately (zero-shot) predict univariate time series from historical data \cite{Liang.2024}.
 This advancement could transform the way we forecast household electricity loads by enabling straightforward predictions without continual and task-specific retraining.
-However, whether massive pre-training of Transformers on very large collections of generic time series (e.g., Finance, Healthcare, Traffic, Energy) \cite{Ansari.2024, Rasul.2024} can actually represent household load patterns in real-world scenarios is an empirical question that so far has not been answered.
-Consequently, in this study, we compare existing state-of-the-art (SOTA) TFS Transformer forecasting models (trained on household electricity time series) with foundation models to determine the suitability of foundation models in household electricity STLF.
+However, whether massive pre-training of Transformers on very large collections of generic time series (e.g., Finance, Healthcare, Traffic, Energy) \cite{Ansari.2024, Rasul.2024} can actually represent household load patterns in real-world scenarios is an empirical question that so far has not been answered, especially considering new evaluation hurdles coming alongside these global models.
+Accordingly, this study is guided by the central research question:

+``Can zero-shot TSFMs match the capabilities of state-of-the-art trained-from-scratch Transformers in forecasting household electricity load?''

+To avoid overestimating the performance of TSFMs, it is particularly important that the evaluation data is not already included in the pre-training data.
+Consequently, in this study, we compare existing state-of-the-art (SOTA) TFS Transformer forecasting models (trained on household electricity time series) with TSFM to determine the suitability of foundation models in household electricity STLF.

-We evaluate TFS Transformer forecasting models against foundation models with two real-world datasets from Germany and two real-world datasets from Great Britain, leading in total to over 300 individual households.
+We evaluate in our benchmark with two real-world datasets from Germany and two real-world datasets from Great Britain, leading in total to over 300 individual households.
 All datasets reflect a realistic use case from a DSO's perspective, including households with different start and end times, several load profiles, and seasonal fluctuations.